emmonh/arch-dotfiles/README.md

 DNS=8.8.8.8
 ```

-Once the `.network` files have been created, I want to avoid `iwd` being in charge of **DHCP** for wireless interfaces since `systemd-networkd` is what I intend to use to do so, this can be achieved by editing (or creating if it doesn't exists) the file `/etc/iwd/main.conf` which should look just like this:
+Once the `.network` files have been created, `iwd` must be explicitly configured so it doesn't manage **DHCP** for wireless interfaces since `systemd-networkd` is the tool intended to do so, this can be achieved by editing (or creating if it doesn't exists) the file `/etc/iwd/main.conf` which should look like this:

 ```ini
 [General]
 EnableNetworkConfiguration=false
 ```

-Now, for `systemd-resolved`, we must verify that `/etc/resolv.conf` is a symbolic link to `/run/systemd/resolve/stub-resolv.conf` which can be done with
+Now, for `systemd-resolved`, verify that `/etc/resolv.conf` is a symbolic link to `/run/systemd/resolve/stub-resolv.conf` with:

 ```
 # ls -l /etc/resolv.conf